appvoid/vosper/README.md

 # vosper
 🕑 Real-Time Whisper Voice Recognition with vosk model feedback 🎙

+### News
+> New logo: Hopefully everyone likes it.<br>
+> Vosk 2.0: The codebase was rewritten and more customization was added!

 ### Features
 - Minimal approach
 - Easy installation